-When countries and organizations use indicators and collect data in different ways, it becomes impossible to compare their data - over time or between places.
+When countries and organizations use different indicators, or focus on different ages, it becomes impossible to compare their data - over time or between places.
 That can make it impossible to tell whether conditions are improving, and which interventions are most effective.
 Everyone benefits if we all adopt international standards, use standardized tools, and train the people who collect data in a standard way.